MarkWieczorek/ctplanet/README.md

 Create a crustal thickness map of a planet from gravity and topography.

 ## Description
-`pyCrust` provides several functions for generating crustal thickness maps of a planet from gravity and topography data, and the calculation of hydrostatic relief along density interfaces.beneath the lithosphere.
+The repo pyCrust provides several functions for generating crustal thickness maps of a planet from gravity and topography data, and the calculation of hydrostatic relief along density interfaces beneath the lithosphere.

 ### Modules
-#### `pyMoho`
+#### pyMoho.py
 `pyMoho`                Calculate relief using a constant density crust and
                         mantle.

 `pyMohoRho`             Calculate relief using a constant density mantle and a
                         variable density crust.
-#### `Hydrostatic`
+#### Hydrostatic.py
 `HydrostaticShapeLith`  Calculate the relief of hydrostatic interfaces beneath
                         the lithosphere, along with the predicted gravity, taking into account rotation and/or tides.

 `HydrostaticShape`      Calculate the relief of hydrostatic interfaces and
                         predicted gravity of a rotating hydrostatic planet.